TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Droid Head will no longer spawn void infestors.
     * Fixed VFX for Relic of Force.
     * Nkota's Heritage can no longer drop itself.
+    * Losing Baby's Toys no longer reduces your level - it now adds the levels gained from it back to your current level.
+This-readding does not proc Nkota's Heritage.
     * On skills with multiple base stocks, X4 will only proc once (+1 per additional stock (ex backup mag)) per recharge interval.
 This primarily normalizes the healing gained form skills like Nemmando's Single Tap and Mul-T's Power Mode.
     * X4 heals on firing a sniper shot on Railgunner, like backup mag, rather than healing you on scoping in for their default secondary.
 No change to the alt secondary.
     * Added all DLC0 item displays for Executioner.
     * Bottled Chaos can no longer activate Back Thruster, MIDAS, and Pressurized Canister.
     * Executioner should no longer rarely become a lantern.
     * Portable Reactor can appear on enemies again (with fourthed duration) because it's hilarious.
-Also nerfs turret / ally invulnerability to one fourth.
+Also reduces turret / ally invulnerability duration to one fourth.
     * Fixed up the logbook.
 Items are now positioned better and have cleaner descriptions.

 ### 0.3.40β